TGX 1.1.1

 Warning

-Clear the Z-buffer at the start of every frame, and also after changing the viewport offset during tiled rendering.
-Keeping old depth values is a very common cause of missing or partially erased geometry.
+Clear the Z-buffer at the start of every frame.
+Also clear it after changing the viewport offset during tile rendering.
+If old depth values are left in place, parts of the next frame can disappear.

 Typical generated mesh usage: